octodns/octodns/docs/dynamic_zone_config.rst

         # only push it to the us-east-1 provider
         - us-east-1

-    # everytyhing with the exception of the us-east-1 .net zones are available
+    # everything with the exception of the us-east-1 .net zones are available
     '*us-west-2':
       regex: '^.*us-west-2.*.net.$'
       sources: